Does Cannabis Boost or Suppress Your Immune System?

 Innate and Adaptive Immunity

-The immune system has two divisions: innate and adaptive.
+Scientists divide the immune system into two parts: innate and adaptive.

 The role of cannabinoids in reducing inflammation has been described extensively.
 CBD has shown to reduce pro-inflammatory signals (i.e. cytokines) via CB2 receptor signaling mechanisms.
-Therefore, cannabinoids can be viewed as boosting the immune response, since essentially innate immunity function is improved with cannabis-mediated signaling: cleaning up the inflammation in the local tissue sites where there is an infection.
+Therefore, that cannabinoids boost immuno response is a valid argument.
+Essentially innate immunity function improves with cannabis-mediated signaling, thus cleaning up the inflammation in the local tissue sites harboring infection.

-Adaptive immunity, on the other hand, is regulated by killer T-cells, B-cells, and antibodies of the immune system.
-These are built by exposure to infection or vaccine.
+T-cells, B-cells, and antibodies of the immune system regulate the adaptive immunity of our immune system.
+Exposure to infection or vaccine build these antibodies.
 As such, this branch is extremely important in recognizing and attacking cells that are out of control (i.e. cancer cells), or in mounting an allergic response via recruitment of specific type of antibody called IgE.